Friday, August 8, 2008

 Cerbere, The Hotel La Vigie

-We arrive in the morning, driving to the edge of Cerbere and notice this menacing Hotel La Vigie that looms over the cliff.
-The 1930’s Hotel has certainly seen better days but you can find some of the family’s art work hanging precariously on some of the walls.
+We arrived in the morning and drove to the edge of Cerbère, where we noticed the imposing Hotel La Vigie looming over the cliff.
+This 1930s hotel has certainly seen better days, but some of the family's artwork still hangs precariously on the walls.

 Fabulous view from our hotel room.